doscoy/libbmp24/README.md

 # libbmp24

 ##DESCRIPTION
 SIMPLE and TINY bitmap image library.
-This lib is only header file.
+This lib is one header file only.

 But 24bit bitmap (true color) only.